microsoft/code-with-engineering-playbook/docs/code-reviews/process-guidance/author-guidance.md

 - If you don't understand a comment, ask questions in the review itself as opposed to a private chat
 - If a thread gets bloated without a conclusion, have a meeting with the reviewer (call them or knock on door)

+## Use checklists

+At the moment of creating a pull request it is a very good idea to put in the description of it a checklist of expected objectives to achieve in the PR.
+This way reviewers can be able to focus on specific areas and also consider some other tasks as secondary according to this list.

+## Code should have annotations before the review

+If big files are something that can not be avoided then you need to include comments in order to make it easier to the teams to review, with clear comments developers can go faster in the process and also can identify goals for every code block.

 ## Track progress

 - If the reviewers have not responded in a reasonable time (generally a day or two), ping them or raise the issue in a daily meeting.

+## Foster a positive code review culture

+This is the easiest recommendation to follow and yet the most absent form code reviews.
+Code reviews play a critical role in product quality and it should not represent an arena for long discussions or even worse a battle of egos.
+What matters is a bug caught not who made it, not who found it, not who solved it.
+The only thing that matters is having the best possible product.